 Learning Community Representatives and Peer Mentors

 WMed places students in Learning Communities during their time at WMed to build a sense of community and collaboration among and between classes.
-Each of WMed’s four Learning Communities are led by Scholar Advisors who guide students in the professional and clinical skills of becoming a physician, as well as the LC Reps who are charged with promoting and creating a collaborative, wellness-focused learning environment for all students.
+Each of WMed’s four Learning Communities have peer Learning Community Reps who are charged with promoting and creating a collaborative, wellness-focused learning environment for all students.
 The LC Reps also host fun events that offer students time to build relationships within and between classes, try something new, and step away from studying for a little while!
 The four Learning Communities are Apgar, Blackwell, Cushing, and Drew.

 - American Medical Student Association